 2. Allowed substances without migration thresholds (in rubber-based, plastic-based, and elastomer-based food packaging)

 3. Allowed materials

-All migration threshold of allowed materials and substances must follow the migration thresholds for article forms.
+All migration thresholds of allowed materials and substances must follow the migration thresholds for article forms.

 For materials and substances that are not covered under the allowed substances and materials under Regulation 20/2019, they can still be used in food packaging in Indonesia as long as businesses have obtained Head of the BPOM’s approval.
 The approval can be applied with written application to the Head of the BPOM.

 Recycled food packaging must also strictly comply with several other regulations specifying the production methods, particularly article 10 and article 11 of the same regulation.

 Indonesia offers many opportunities for food producers, traders, and distributors looking to enter a large profitable market.
 However, the country’s food-related laws and processes can be difficult to maneuver for first-time foreign investors.

 Cekindo can help you navigate the market that requires due diligence.
 By partnering with us, you can make all regulatory processes smoother and more effective.
 Seek advice from Cekindo now so that you can thrive in the food and beverage scene.
 Fill in the form below.